 Prepare your proposal according to the requirements given for a particular presentation category.
 Additionally, you will need to provide your contact information.

 Papers and proposals for general sessions must be submitted and received online.
-To submit your proposal, go to:
+To submit your proposal:

 Additionally, email your paper to Curtis Ho <firstname.lastname@example.org> and to copy to Bert Kimura <email@example.com>.